 You must be wondering, “What causes a hearing aid to squeal?”

-If your hearing aid still emits feedback, check how to stop the hearing aid squealing.
+If your hearing aid still emits feedback, read on to know how to stop the hearing aid squealing.

 What Causes The Hearing Aid To Squeal?

 The hearing aids amplify the sound picked up by the microphone; this amplified sound reaches our ear canal.
-If this sound leaks out of our ear, it may be picked up by the same microphone and amplified again by the hearing aid, this forms a loop which we hear as hearing aid feedback.
+If this sound leaks out of our ear, it is picked up by the same microphone and amplified again by the hearing aid, this forms a loop that we hear as hearing aid feedback.

 How Do I Stop My Hearing Aid From Whistling Or How Do You Fix Hearing Aid Feedback?

 There are multiple reasons which cause a hearing aid to squeal.
 Let’s look at some of them.

 You Have Not Worn Your Hearing Aids Properly.